AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/main.md

 In the Storage struct:

-#include_code storage-map-singleton-declaration /yarn-project/noir-contracts/contracts/docs_example_contract/src/main.nr rust
+#include_code storage-map-singleton-declaration /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

 In the `Storage::init` function:

-#include_code state_vars-MapSingleton /yarn-project/noir-contracts/contracts/docs_example_contract/src/main.nr rust
+#include_code state_vars-MapSingleton /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

 #### Public Example

 When declaring a public mapping in Storage, we have to specify that the type is public by declaring it as `PublicState` instead of specifying a note type like with private storage above.

-In the Storage struct:

-#include_code storage_minters /yarn-project/noir-contracts/contracts/token_contract/src/main.nr rust
+#include_code storage_minters /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

-In the `Storage::init` function:

-#include_code storage_minters_init /yarn-project/noir-contracts/contracts/token_contract/src/main.nr rust

 ### `at`